 “We asked what devices they used.
-Were they reading us on an iPad, or their phone?
+Were they reading us on an iPad or their phone?
 We asked what they valued most about us, what would motivate them to support us?”
-67% of the respondents said yes, that they could be motivated to transition from being a reader to being a member.
+Two-thirds of the respondents said they could be motivated to transition from being a reader to being a member.

 In addition, Voice of San Diego collected the basics everyone expects from a readership survey and which underwriters or advertisers want to see: demographics like ethnicity, age, education, employment, income, and location.

-“I can’t believe we put it off for so long,” says Anne Galloway, founder of VTDigger, about doing a reader survey.
+“I can’t believe we put it off for so long,” said Anne Galloway, founder of VTDigger, about doing a reader survey.
 “It wasn’t that hard.”
-VTDigger got amazing response — 500 surveys in only 35 hours.
-“90% of our readers want to get their news from VTDigger, and 30% of our readers make more than 100,000 a year, and 30% have a masters’ degree.”
+VTDigger got amazing response – 500 surveys in only 35 hours.
+“Ninety percent of our readers want to get their news from VTDigger, and 30% of our readers make more than 100,000 a year, and 30% have a masters degree.”

-“We have this well-heeled, well-educated audience,” says Galloway.
-“I don’t even feel qualified to represent them!” she jokes.
+“We have this well-heeled, well-educated audience,” said Galloway.
+“I don’t even feel qualified to represent them!” she joked.
 “But I can say to advertisers: ‘These are people you want to connect with.'”

 When Voice of San Diego did surveys and focus groups, they found “people didn’t understand our model, and didn’t know how they could help.
 We’d tell them we were a nonprofit, and they’d say, ‘Well, what can I do about it?'” says Walter-Brown.
 “They didn’t understand the difference between a subscriber and a member — we have over 7,000 subscribers but only a percentage of those are members who donate money to Voice of San Diego.”